andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 - VMDef

 The question to answer here is: Which one should be picked?
 Which one fits to the custom back-end?
-TODO: Lets see at which level what kind of construction is introduced by the Idris compiler.

 How to represent primitive values defined by the ``Core.TT.Constant`` type?
 -------------------------------------------------------------------------